 Long Island Ice Tea

-Bartenders are taught to make this cocktail with one simple rule – mix equal parts of all the white liquors in their well.
+Bartenders are taught to make this Long Island Iced Tea cocktail recipe with one simple rule – mix equal parts of all the white liquors in their well.
 This trick helps them when the bar is jumping and it is a good tip for you because the recipe calls to use all the basic liquors in your bar.
 While you end up mixing several ingredients it’s really a simple to make and always enjoyable.
-Just be careful to not over-pour the liquor, the recipe calls for quite a bit and this drink can pack a punch.
+Just be careful to not over-pour the liquor, this strong cocktail recipe calls for quite a bit and this drink can pack a punch.